 Your friendly neighborhood Elena is back!
-She is a third-year student at UC Santa Cruz (Go Banana Slugs!) studying History and Anthropology.
+She is a fourth-year student at UC Santa Cruz (Go Banana Slugs!) studying History and Anthropology.
 Elena hopes to one day get her PhD and work at the archives in Washington D.C.
-Elena was an Adventure Guide with AIW Camp last summer and loved it so much she just HAD to come back!
-In her spare time, she likes to read, play soccer, and sing Disney songs with my friends!
+Elena was an Adventure Guide with AIW Camp for the past two summers and loved it so much she just HAD to come back!
+In her spare time, she likes to read, play soccer, and sing Disney songs with her friends!

 Danielle Rodriguez, Adventure Guide (Counselor)

 This is Danielle Rodriguez’s first session as an Adventure Guide!